NMRPy/nmrpy/docs/source/quickstart.rst

     nmrpy/tests/test_data/test1.fid

-The dataset consists of a time array of spectra of the phosphoglucose-isomerase reaction:
+The dataset consists of a time array of spectra of the phosphoglucose isomerase
+reaction:

     *fructose-6-phosphate -> glucose-6-phosphate*